By

 Documentation and Tutorials

 Google Meet and Zoom both provide extensive documentation and tutorials to assist users in maximizing the use of their platforms.
-Google Meet offers a variety of help articles and video tutorials that cover everything from basic setup to advanced features, making it easy for new users to get started and for experienced users to delve deeper into the platform’s capabilities.
+Google Meet provides a range of help articles and video tutorials that cover everything from basic setup to advanced features, making it easy for new users to get started and for experienced users to explore the platform’s capabilities in greater depth.
 Zoom takes a similar approach, with a comprehensive help center that includes user guides, video tutorials, and live training sessions, ensuring that users have the resources they need to solve issues and enhance their meeting experience.

 Customer Support Comparison